JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_6.md

 What is the origin of this subjectivity, (feelings), in nature?
 Asked how they feel about it, materialists often feel they must blindly deny they have feelings.

 As far back in time as the physicist can take us, about 13.6 billion years, there was the Big Bang--indicating that somewhere there must have existed the potentiality for our universe to become.
-This general potentiality Whitehead called the "the mind of God"--meaning the unrealized possibilities, values, purposes, and feelings that were yet to be.
+This general potentiality Whitehead called the “the mind of God”--meaning the unrealized possibilities, values, purposes, and feelings that were yet to be.

 The proposition that the universal existence of subjectivity requires the existence of cosmic mind appears to be unavoidable--the alternative is to simply ignore the problem.